 Title fraud represents a threat to property owners throughout Florida.
-Property appraiser Marty Kiar recognized this threat and took steps to address the issue with a free program.
+Broward County Property Appraiser Marty Kiar recognized this threat and took steps to address the issue with a free program.
 Called “Owner Alert,” the software provides notifications regarding title issues for property owners.

 Property owners must sign up online to use the free and easy service.
 Those who sign up for the service will receive immediate notifications anytime there is a title change on their property.

-Kiar understood the necessity of this service due to his work as Coral Springs’s Property Appraiser.
+Kiar understood the necessity of this service due to his work as Broward County’s Property Appraiser.
 According to the Sun-Sentinel newspaper, Kiar worked with Brian Allan, Director of Technology for the Property Appraiser’s Office, to develop the Owner Alert system in only eight months.

 Effects of the Owner Alert System